Why I became a videomaker

 Until that moment, I had been studying tourism management, writing research papers, and working part-time as a waitress.
 But in that instant, everything became clear.

 I wasn’t prepared.
-I didn’t have a camera, formal education, contacts, or any real idea of what working in film involved.
+I didn’t have a camera, film education, contacts, or any real idea of what working in film involved.
 Still, I signed up for a filmmaking course at Aerofilms, bought my first DSLR (Canon 77D), and started learning as I went — camera work, editing, sound.
-I remember holding a camera for the first time and feeling like a complete beginner.
-But I enjoyed it more than anything I had done before.

 First paid projects